framer/framer-x-for-teams-docs/content/Radio.md

 tags: ["components"]
 ---

-A Radio allows a user to toggle between two values: `on` and `off`.
+A Radio allows a user to select a single state from multiple options.
+Focus on getting a single Radio to toggle between two states.

+## Design

 ### Minimum Requirements